PinkySamyuktha/PinkySamyuktha/README.md

 Conducted exploratory data analysis on splicing factor gene expression in cancer datasets.
 Used `ggplot2` for visualizations and `randomForest` for classification and pattern recognition.

 ### 8. Study of Cerecetam on Aphasia in CVA Patients (PharmD Research)
 Led a clinical research study to evaluate the effects of Cerecetam on aphasia in stroke patients.
-Monitored speech recovery, documented outcomes, and supported publication in peer-reviewed journal.
+Monitored speech recovery, documented outcomes, and supported publication in a named journal.

 ---